The path to growing your money

 Step 6: If you have any questions or are interested, visit us for a consultation or attend our “Investment School” seminars

 At the LHV’s free seminars we talk about share analysis, asset classes and much more.
 Continuous learning allows you to find more insightful and better solutions for growing your assets.
-Or come to an investment consultation and we will help put your money to work for you

 - Begin investing immediately, if you have the least a bit of money to set aside over the long term (steps 1 and 2).